mouseSpaz/strategy-guide/_posts/2018-11-05-signup-sheet.md

     <!-- wp:paragraph {"dropCap":true} -->

     <p class="has-drop-cap">
       Study the game with teammates and clan members who take the game as seriously as you do.
-Our teams provide structure and enforces that bare-minimum requirements are met from all of it's active players.
+Coaching staff provides structure through enforcing bare-minimum time commitment requirements are met from all of it's active players.
     </p>

     <!-- /wp:paragraph -->